About Canolfan Y Fron

 Caffi Yr Eliffant remains closed while it is being upgraded but you can purchase sandwiches and other cold food and drink in Siop Fron.
 There are now four outside tables where you can enjoy your food.

-You can book rooms at the Llety by calling 01286 880882 or go to Booking.com, Expedia or Airbnb where you will find it by searching for accommodation in Upper Llandwrog.
+We are taking bookings for the 9th November onwards and you can make bookings by calling 01286 880882 or go to Booking.com, Expedia or Airbnb where you will find the Llety by searching for accommodation in Upper Llandwrog.

 Llety Y Fron

 The new and unique visitor accommodation is suitable for groups of up to 18, or for individuals and families.
 The accommodation wing has 16 beds sleeping up to 18 guests in four stylish and comfortable en suite rooms, with a shared community area including a kitchen, changing rooms, secure outdoor equipment store and electric car charging points.
 Free Wi-Fi throughout.
 The whole Llety can be booked for groups by contacting us direct AS EARLY AS POSSIBLE as these bookings on busy weekends often go many months, or even years in advance.
 We are in the centre of a quiet rural village so we are not suitable for groups specifically seeking a wide variety of cafes, restaurants, pubs and hostelries.
 To enquire or book at the cheapest rate contact 01286 880882 or email firstname.lastname@example.org